BiLLY-J03l/VESPRA-APT/README.md

 - So my delivery method are crack softwares that users install all the time such as pirated games, cracked Office... etc.
 - I chose a small-sized cracked game from FitGirl-Repacks called "Caves of Qud".
 You can use any other .exe file to do that.
 - Via social engineering, I have successfully bypassed UAC and escalated my privileges.
-- The tricky thing here is once the user clicks on setup.exe and grants admin privileges, it also grants them to my stage_zero.exe.
+- Now, once the user clicks on setup.exe and grants admin privileges, it also grants them to my stage_zero.exe.
 - Using WinRAR to create a .sfx archive with the correct configuration outputs another .exe file that contains setup.exe and stage_zero.exe
 - The user will continue to setup the cracked game and stage_zero.exe would be done establishing a persistant foothold.